pgcentralfoundation/pgrx/pgx-examples/operators/README.md

 `pgx` makes defining custom operators for your custom types very simple.
-You can either manually use the `#[pg_operator]` macro on a function for likely non-standard operators, or you can use or more of the the derive macros `#[derive(PostgresEq, PostgresOrd, PostgresHash)]` if your type is otherwise capable of implementing the equivalent Rust traits, and `pgx` will generate all the standard equality/comparision macros for you.
+You can either manually use the `#[pg_operator]` macro on a function for likely non-standard operators, or you can use one or more of the the derive macros `#[derive(PostgresEq, PostgresOrd, PostgresHash)]` if your type is otherwise capable of implementing the equivalent Rust traits.
+In that case, `pgx` will generate all the standard equality/comparison SQL (and Rust) functions for you.

 ### Manual Operator Defines

-The `#[pg_operator]` macro can be used to manually declare a function as a Postgres operator.
+The `#[pg_operator]` macro is used to manually declare a function as a Postgres operator.

 Operator functions take one or two arguments and return non-void value.
 The argument types and return types do not necessarily need to be identical.

 If, for example, you have a type, such as: